dingaining/551project/README.md

 (3) Thoroughly test to ensure everything is working correctly.
 (4) (DONE)Log out function
 (5) (DONE with 3 admin of Vice President for Human Resources department and Corporate Unit)  More reasonable way to set the users' permission. eg. select Job Title: Vice President, Department: Human Resources to be the administrator?
-(6) (DONE) The normal user is not in url: http://localhost:5000/user.
+(6) (DONE) The normal user is now in url: http://localhost:5000/user.
 And the admin is now in url: http://localhost:5000/admin.
 But it cannot directly access.
 It will redirect to the login page if not log in.